jaz303/template-anything/README.md

         # falsey
     end

-Empty strings, empty arrays and zero are considered false; everything else is true. `template-anything` does not have a boolean type.
+Empty strings, empty arrays and zero are considered false; everything else is true. `template-anything` does not have a dedicated boolean type.

 ### Expression Syntax